 With the 128th and last pick, the Bighorns picked an athlete.
 Most definitely, they did that.
 Here’s some clips of Anderson dunking.

 In addition to the dunking, Anderson also put up 12.0 points and 6.1 rebounds per game.
-Those were flawed numbers; Anderson’s a 6’6 swingman, but he has no jumpshot range, turns it over way too much, and doesn’t play the defense like an athlete of that calibre should.
+Those were flawed numbers; Anderson’s a 6’6 swingman, but he has no jump shot range, turns it over way too much, and doesn’t play the defence like an athlete of that calibre should.
 Nevertheless, if he gets transition opportunities, there’ll be some fun to be had.

 Those players will pair up with the returning, allocated and local tryout players to form the training camp rosters.
 There’s too many players listed there to do capsules for them as well – just know that for the good ones, they can be found elsewhere on the site.

 Because this post took so long to write, many camp cuts have already been made, and so some of those players will not be beginning the season on D-League rosters.
 Indeed, many of them won’t play in it at all.
 Many will, though, and there’s plenty of talent to be found in that list.
 With some amusing trivia and the occasional registered sex offender uncovered along the way, we’ve seen that there’s talent all the way through the draft board, and a talented-looking top end comprising of fringe NBA talents.
 When combined with the incumbent talent found in the returning and allocated players list, the attraction of the upcoming D-League season is (hopefully) obvious.

 The D-League season starts next week, and it’s going to be stacked this year.
 If you have not previously watched enough D-League in the past, make sure that this is the season you change that.
 If only for the fact that you’ll be watching next season’s NBA starters.